 Chris holds a BA in Economics from Emory University and a MS of Real Estate Development from Columbia University.

-Jared is an Associate at the Credit Suisse NEXT Fund, a venture capital / growth equity fund focused on identifying growth investment opportunities by leveraging the sourcing channels and domain expertise of the broader Credit Suisse organization.
+Jared is a Vice President at the Credit Suisse NEXT Fund, a venture capital / growth equity fund focused on identifying growth investment opportunities by leveraging the sourcing channels and domain expertise of the broader Credit Suisse organization.
 He is responsible for portfolio management, deal diligence and investment sourcing initiatives at NEXT, which invests primarily in fintech/services, enterprise software, market structure and financial products/data opportunities.

 Prior to joining the NEXT Fund, Jared specialized in the Technology, Media & Telecom sectors in the Credit Suisse Equity Capital Markets (ECM) division.
 He pitched, marketed and executed over 50 equity offerings for a variety of clients.
 He was also appointed as the primary CS Tech ECM contact for the early-stage VC/accelerator/start-up community in New York.